ParitKansal/Receipts_Detection/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- PyTorch and Torchvision for the deep learning framework
-- FastAPI for the web framework
-- Mask R-CNN implementation for object detection

 ## 📞 Support

 For questions and support: